Public Use of Meeting Spaces

 - Discussions should be at a quiet conversational level and not be disruptive to other library users.
 You may be asked to leave the room if conversations or behaviors are disruptive.

-- The room must be left in a clean and neat condition leaving no trash behind.
+- The room must be left in a clean and neat condition with no trash left behind.

-- Users must leave the study room fifteen minutes prior to closing time.
+- Users must leave the study room ten minutes prior to closing time.

 - Failure to comply with any of the above, or the Library’s Code of Conduct, may result in denial of future requests to use the room.